iterate-ch/docs/Mountain_Duck/Interface.md

 # Usage Scenarios

-## Mirror files to remote server or cloud storage with `rsync`
+## Mirror Files to Remote Server or Cloud Storage with `rsync`

 Use `rsync` or any other of your preferred tools to mirror files for example to an S3 bucket.
 Set the `--timeout=TIME` option in `rsync` (in seconds) if you have low bandwidth or high latency connection.

-## Open remote files in text editor
+## Open Remote Files in Text Editor

 *Sublime Text* and other editors allow you to open folders to work on multiple files.

-## Create ZIP archive of files on FTP server or cloud storage
+## Create ZIP Archive of Files on FTP Server or Cloud Storage

 Use your preferred archive utility to create a compressed archive of files already stored on the server.